 4. Focus on smaller clients

-Nick Pummell: In our experience, the SME companies are much more prepared to push ahead with disruptive technologies, are focused on growth and have a lot fewer decision makers to overcome.
-The bigger companies tend to be more difficult due to the sheer number of stakeholders – everything takes forever to get sign off – if ever.
+Nick Pummell: In our experience, the SME companies are much more prepared to push ahead with disruptive technologies.
+They are focused on growth, and have a lot fewer decision makers to overcome.
+The bigger companies tend to be more difficult, due to the sheer number of stakeholders.
+Everything takes forever to get sign off on, and sometimes it never comes.

-5. Focus on a specific vertical / building block
+5. Focus on a specific verticals / building blocks

-As a fresh start-up desperate to prove yourself you may have to accept to do a pilot for little money, but then at least make very sure the learnings will strengthen your expertise.
-Philippe Lambinet: Reject pilots that are too specific to a customer or that are outside of your main market focus.
+As a fresh start-up desperate to prove yourself, you may have to accept to do a pilot for little money.
+But then at least make very sure the learnings will strengthen your specific expertise.
+Philippe Lambinet: Reject pilots that are too specific to a customer, or that are outside of your main market focus.
 Don’t spread yourself too thin.

-This article got lots of discussion going on LinkedIN, I was really amazed by the collective wisdom of the crowd was willing to share.
-For further tips on how to get an IOT Pilot moving quicker have a look at the full discussion on the LinkedIn article: Lessons from the field.
-You’re also welcome to link with me at Keesjan (Case) Engelen
+This article got lots of discussion going on LinkedIN.
+I was really amazed by the collective wisdom of the crowd was willing to share.
+For further tips on how to get an IOT Pilot moving quicker, have a look at the full discussion on the LinkedIn article: Lessons from the field.
+You’re also welcome to connect with me at Keesjan (Case) Engelen